-These simple, make-ahead Pineapple Coconut Overnight Oats will provide you with a healthy, balanced morning meal!
+Pineapple Coconut Overnight Oats are a simple, make-ahead breakfast that will provide you with long lasting balanced nutrition!

 I think overnight oats might be one of the ugliest foods, especially to photograph, but I love this breakfast so much.
 Overnights oats can be made at night, days in advance and there are so many different variations you can try.

 They are so easy that I was shocked to see our grocery store sells ready-to-buy overnight oats in the refrigerator section.
 I guess if you’re in a hurry you don’t have the 1 minute it takes to mix your overnight oats, then it might be something you’d like.